delft-dh/delft-dh.github.io/Tools-and-workflow-overview.md

+# Tools and workflow overview

-## Ipileaflet for jupyter notebooks
+## Ipyleaflet for jupyter notebooks
 **Use case**: Visualiaze and do data analysis with jupyter notebooks.
 The user can visualize a GIS dataset including all the leaflet capabilities including annotations, plugins, layers, etc.
 [Documentation and usage](https://ipyleaflet.readthedocs.io/en/latest/index.html)
 ### Most common usage scenarios